TRAFFORD SPECIFIC INFORMATION

 As the condition takes hold of the adult and gets worse, their ability to protect themself lessens and often goes completely.

-Where there are such concerns, Trafford Safeguarding Adults Board procedures should be followed (see Trafford Safeguarding Adult Board Adult Policies, Procedures and Practice Resource).
+Where there are such concerns, Trafford Strategic Safeguarding Partnership procedures should be followed (see Trafford Strategic Safeguarding Partnership Adult Policies, Procedures and Practice).

 9. Training and Supervision